spvyos/vyos/README.md

 # # ℹ Use `print(n = ...)` to see more rows
 ```

 ### remove_na_safe

 This function removes rows from both ends of a data frame until it identifies a row where all columns have non-NA values.
 The process involves two steps:

-1. **Trimming from the Beginning:** It starts from the beginning and removes rows until it encounters a row with complete data at a specified row index (e.g., row 5).
+1. **Trimming from the Beginning:** It starts from the beginning and removes rows until it encounters a row with complete data in all columns.

-2. **Trimming from the End:** After the initial trimming, it proceeds to remove rows from the end of the data frame, eliminating any rows with at least one NA value in any column.
+2. **Trimming from the End:** After the initial trimming, it proceeds to remove rows from the end of the data frame, eliminating any rows with at least one NA value in any column, until it reaches a row where all columns contain non-NA values.

 The process stops when it finds a row where all columns contain non-NA values, and the resulting data frame is returned.